armytag/langs/qathebo/grammar/syntax.md

 ## Relative Clauses

 Relative clauses are predicates that are being used to modify part of another clause (known as the matrix clause).
 These predicates contain everything a regular clause would contain, but typically take different tense or aspect marking and appear verb-finally rather than verb-initially.
 When affecting the other clause as a whole, they appear before the matrix verb as seen in sentence %{+1}% below.
-When affecting a noun, they appear after the matrix noun and begin with a relativizer as seen in sentence %{+2}% below.
+When affecting a noun, they appear after the matrix noun and begin with the relativizer *da* as seen in sentence %{+2}% below.

 <div class="gloss">
 <p class="number"></p>